 You can apply for the Canada Child Benefit if you meet the eligibility criteria and:

 - there's a change in your household (birth, adoption or marriage), or

 - you're a new Canadian (refugee claimants, foreign workers, international students and permanent residents)

 The AFETC program is administered by the Canada Revenue Agency (CRA) on the province’s behalf.
 Payments will be mailed or direct deposited by the CRA in 2 instalments:

 If you get less than $20 a year for the AFETC, you will receive only one payment for the full year.

 What you get

-The amount your family receives depends on your annual family working and net income, and how many children you have under the age of 18.
+The amount your family receives depends on your annual family working income and family net income, and how many children you have under 18.

 The table below displays the maximum benefit amounts for both the AFETC and ACB

 If your household’s status changes, your eligibility for the benefit may change.
 For example: